-The GMAT/GRE is waived for applicants to MBA programs who meet the following criteria: (1) have earned a four-year bachelor’s degree or master’s degree from a regionally accredited college or university in the U.S. (2) with a final cumulative GPA of 3.30 or higher on a four-point scale.
+The standardized test requirement is waived for applicants to MBA programs who meet the following criteria: (1) have earned a four-year bachelor’s degree or master’s degree from a regionally accredited college or university in the U.S. (2) with a final cumulative GPA of 3.30 or higher on a four-point scale.
 Degrees graded on other scales are not eligible.

 Applicants who meet the criteria do not need to submit a request for a waiver.
-The GMAT/GRE requirement will be waived when the application is received.
+The standardized test requirement will be waived when the application is received.

-The GMAT/GRE test is optional for applicants to MS programs.
-Candidates are not required to submit a GMAT/GRE score to be considered for admission.
+Standardized testing is optional for applicants to MS programs.
+Candidates are not required to submit a standardized test score to be considered for admission.
 Those who want to submit a score report may do so.
 This may be helpful for applicants with academic records that are significantly below the average profile.

 - Which test you choose to take is entirely up to you.
 We have no preference.

-- MBA applicants are welcome to submit an application before taking the GMAT or GRE, but, with the exception of candidates eligible for waivers, your application cannot be considered for admission until we receive your score.
+- MBA applicants are welcome to submit an application before taking the GMAT/GMAT Focus/GRE/EA, but, with the exception of candidates eligible for waivers, your application cannot be considered for admission until we receive your score.

 - Test scores are valid for 5 years but we are flexible, so please let us know if you have an expired score that you would like considered.